Bars92/font-organizer/readme.txt

 4. General settings & role restictions.

 == Changelog ==

+= 1.2.0 =
+* Added fonts in your website and font sizes selection in the editor (tinyMCE & tinyMCE Advanced).
+* Added option to delete of fonts in your website in section 5.
+* Added validation in required fields.
+* Added link to FAQs in Google API key field.
+* Added support Wordpress 4.7 version.
+* Fixed PHP 7 requirment.
+* Fixed a few minor bugs.

 = 1.1.0 =
 * Added Multi-upload to upload more formats per font to support more browsers.